 Black Friday and Cyber Monday are make it or break it days for a business.
-It’s never too early to start preparing your warehouse and business operations for the demand of what have become the biggest shopping days of the year.
+It’s never too early to start warehouse preparation and business operations for the demand of what have become the biggest shopping days of the year.

 In fact, even when you’ve got everything in place, the fast-paced nature of Black Friday and Cyber Monday can throw unexpected twists.
 Your site could go down, important promo emails could have been sent incorrectly, or your eCommerce store platforms could experience connectivity issues.

 In 2017 Amazon processed a total of 7.14 million transactions on Black Friday alone.

 This is not the kind of statistic you want to miss out on.
 This guide will walk you through the steps to prepare your warehouse operations before, during, and after Black Friday and Cyber Monday (BFCM).